FabG/ml-engineer-interview/questions/algorithms-theory.md

   - KNN is supervised in nature
   - KNN is a classification algorithm
   - It classifies an unlabeled observation based on its K (can be any number) surrounding neighbors
+  - KNN is a typical example of a `lazy learner`.
+It is called lazy not because of its apparent simplicity, but because it doesn't learn a discriminative function from the training data but memorizes the training dataset instead.

 #### 10. When Will You Use Classification over Regression?
 - Classification is used when your target is categorical, while regression is used when your target variable is continuous.
 Both classification and regression belong to the category of supervised machine learning algorithms.